gregmsanderson/fly-live-beats/docs/14-any-errors.md

 14:02:26.007 [error] Postgrex.Protocol (#PID<0.2080.0>) failed to connect: ** (Postgrex.Error) FATAL 53300 (too_many_connections) remaining connection slots are reserved for non-replication superuser and rds_superuser connections
 ```

 ... that will probably be why.
 You can force the app to use fewer by setting a plain text environment variable in your task definition called `POOL_SIZE`.
 Its default value is `10`.
-Temporarily you could try setting that as a lower number to make it open fewer connections.
+You could try setting that as a lower number to make it open fewer connections.